 Step 1: Make Sure You’re Using the Right Browser

 Generating a Personal Authentication Certificate requires using a browser that has certificate/key generation capabilities.
-Windows users should use Internet Explorer 11, and Mac users should use Safari.
+At this time, the only browser that supports certificate generation is Internet Explorer 11.
 Our site will not allow a different browser for certificate generation.

 Step 2 – Generate Your Certificate

-Open Internet Explorer/Safari and login to your account on thesslstore.com to start the generation process.
+Open Internet Explorer and login to your account on thesslstore.com to start the generation process.

 Once you have logged in and accessed your dashboard, locate the certificate order and click “Generate Cert Now”.
 Check for the order in your Incomplete Orders page if you don’t see it on your Recent Orders list.

 On the generation form, you will be asked to provide information about the end user of the certificate.
 The email address that you provide in the Login Information section should be the address that is meant to use this certificate.